-Our Annual Mission of Hope Fundraiser
+Our Mission of Hope Fundraiser this fall:

 Why should you support MOHI?
 Haiti is the poorest country in the Western Hemisphere and it faces many challenges, from economic stagnation to health outcomes to natural disasters.
 The country has had a history of extraordinary challenges due to colonialism and exploitative oppression.
 In terms of poverty, education, housing and hunger, Haiti has extreme need compared to its Caribbean and Latin American neighbors.
 The data demonstrates this: